devsaurus/Pynq-Cora-Z7-10/README.md

 # Pynq-Cora-Z7-10

+Pre-built SD card image can be downloaded from the [release assets](https://github.com/devsaurus/Pynq-Cora-Z7-10/releases).

+## Build inside docker

 Install tools and docker as per https://pynq.readthedocs.io/en/latest/pynq_sd_card.html

-## Build inside docker

 This repo must be accessible from within the docker container.
-E.g. clone it in /workspace
+E.g. clone it in `/workspace`.

 `make BOARDDIR=<path to this repo>`